2022-2023 Catalog - Active

-Joliet Junior College is committed to a policy of nondiscrimination on the basis of race, color, religion, national origin, ancestry, age, gender, gender identity, marital status, sexual orientation, disability, unfavorable military discharge, or any other unlawful basis in its admission, employment, and educational programs and activities.
+Joliet Junior College is committed to a policy of nondiscrimination based on race, color, religion, national origin, ancestry, age, gender, gender identity, marital status, sexual orientation, disability, unfavorable military discharge, or any other unlawful basis in its admission, employment, and educational programs and activities.
 Inquiries should be addressed to the Executive Director of Human Resources, Joliet Junior College, 1215 Houbolt Road, Joliet, IL 60431-8938.

-Joliet Junior College follows the provisions of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 which prohibits discrimination on the basis of an individual’s disability.
+Joliet Junior College follows the provisions of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 which prohibits discrimination based on an individual’s disability.
 Individuals with disabilities or health concerns are offered the opportunity to participate fully in all educational programs and activities.

 Those individuals with verified disabilities requiring accommodations should contact Disability Services to determine eligibility for services.
 Disability Services is located in room A-1125.
 Please call (815) 280-2230for an appointment.